Tony Dye

-Anthony Scott "Tony" Dye (born February 11, 1990) is a former American football free safety.
+Anthony Scott Dye (born February 11, 1990) is an American former professional football free safety.
 He played college football at UCLA.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2012, coming off a broken neck at UCLA.
 After missing the entire 2012 season due to ankle surgery, Dye was activated against the Cleveland Browns the following year, scoring a touchdown for Cincinnati on a 24-yard return of a blocked punt in his NFL debut.

-Dye was the defensive coordinator for the Norco High School Varsity football team in Norco, California for 4 years.
+Dye was the defensive coordinator for the Norco High School Varsity football team in Norco, California for four years.
 He then took the job as Defensive Coordinator at San Bernardino Valley College.
-Most recently he completed a coaching fellowship with the San Francisco 49ers.
+He then served in a coaching fellowship with the San Francisco 49ers in 2019.
+He then served as the defensive coordinator for Santa Margarita Catholic High School in Rancho Santa Margarita, California for two years, while also serving as the assistant athletic director for one year.

+As of 2021, Dye serves as the Co-Founder and Chief Marketing Officer of SPARQ.

 Early years

 Anthony Scott Dye, commonly known as "Tony," attended Santiago High School in Corona, California.
 He was a PrepStar Dream Team selection in high school.
 He was selected to the SuperPrep All-American team.
 He was selected and participated in the Under Armour All-America Game.
 He was ranked the 9th nationally prospect at cornerback by Scout.com.
 He was selected to the All-State second team by Cal-Hi Sports.